Iron gall ink: History

-The earliest recipes for oak gall ink come from Pliny the Elder, and are vague at best.
-Many famous and important manuscripts have been written using ferrous oak gall ink, including the Codex Sinaiticus, the oldest, most complete Bible currently known to exist, thought to be written in the middle of the fourth century.
-Due to the ease of making iron gall ink and its quality of permanence and water resistance this ink became the favored one for scribes in the European corridor as well as around the Mediterranean Sea.
+The earliest recipes for oak gall ink, though vague, come from Pliny the Elder.
+Many famous and important manuscripts have been written using ferrous oak gall ink, including the Codex Sinaiticus which is the oldest, most complete Bible known to exist, thought to be written in the middle of the fourth century.
+Due to the ease of making iron gall ink, its permanence, and water resistance, it became favored by scribes in the European corridor and around the Mediterranean Sea.
 Surviving manuscripts from the Middle Ages as well as the Renaissance bear this out as the vast majority are written using iron gall ink, the balance being written using lamp black or carbon black inks.
 Many drawings by Leonardo da Vinci were made with iron gall ink.
-Laws were enacted in Great Britain and France specifying the content of iron gall ink for all royal and legal records to ensure permanence in this time period as well.
+Laws were enacted in Great Britain and France specifying the content of iron gall ink for all royal and legal records to ensure permanence.

-The popularity of iron gall ink traveled around the world during the colonization period and beyond.
-The United States Postal Service had its own official recipe that was to be used in all post office branches for the use of their customers.
-It was not until the invention of chemically-produced inks and writing fluids in the latter half of the 20th century that iron gall ink fell from common use.
+The popularity of iron gall ink spread across the world during the colonization period and beyond.
+The United States Postal Service had its own official recipe that was to be used in all post office branches for their customers.
+It was not until the invention of chemically-produced inks and writing fluids in the latter half of the 20th century that iron gall ink fell out of common use.

 Waning use

 The permanence and water-resistance of the iron and gall-nut formula made it the standard writing ink in Europe for over 1,400 years, and in America after European colonisation.
 Its use and production started to decline only in the 20th century, when other waterproof formulas (better suited for writing on paper) became available.
-Today, iron gall ink is manufactured by a small number of companies and used by fountain pen enthusiasts and artists, but has fewer administrative applications.
+Iron gall ink is still manufactured by a small number of companies for fountain pen enthusiasts and artists, but has fewer administrative applications.

-While its use is waning globally, it is still required (along with Klaf) by Jewish Halakha for various religious documents, such as a Get, a Ketubah, Mezuzahs, and Torah Scrolls.
+While its use is waning globally, it is required (along with Klaf) by Jewish Halakha for religious documents such as a Get, a Ketubah, Mezuzahs, and Torah Scrolls.